abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

+* ver 1.5 build 71+

+    13Jul14/SA: Behavior when HelpMeNow is triggered is now working, this means triggering a helpMeNow request shows a timer VC and after that can be canceled if needed, or if it times out PN are sent to CoreFriends, then if the user goes back to the home view, the user can choose to contact friends and or turn off the HelpMeNow alert/alarm.

+* ver 1.5 build 71

     09Jul14/SA: Working redesign after HelpMeNow notifications are sent.
+    10Jul14/SA: Need to make sure group SMS is working on the Help now vc

-* ver 1.5 build 6X  25Jun14/SA: Minor tweaks to the Friens & Contacts list view, disclosure detail button shows emergency contact ph#, tapping on the cell ask if you want to dial or SMS
+    25Jun14/SA: Minor tweaks to the Friens & Contacts list view, disclosure detail button shows emergency contact ph#, tapping on the cell ask if you want to dial or SMS

     25Jun14/SA: Removed the text from the Drawer to show if there are pending requests, now it's just a dot that changes blue if pending requests and grayed out if 0 (Chad's suggestion, which I like and wanted to do for a while now any way).

     25Jun14/SA: When a new user registers the coreCircle isn't available on the Friends list, so I made sure that when the user hits to 'back' button to end the coreCircle creation -- the friends are added to the CoreFriends entity in coredata.

     30Jun14/SA: Modified the welcome view that provides a brief introduction to the app when first installed.

-                    ToDo: When a user initiates a HelpMeNow event the user should see the location of his/her friends.
-While it goes agains't the request/accept/reject theme these requests require access one's network location to make the best decision/choices possible with all possible information available.

     03Jun14/SA: Fixed the way the welcome view is integrated at installation time;
-                    - {working on} Adding more interaction to the mapview pins;
+                    - {basic done} Adding more interaction to the mapview pins;

 * ver 1.5 build 61  - Moved bubbles back to the mapView (but will only show one for a friend with an ongoing alert/event)
                     - Added a fullscreen button to the mapView; button is toggling the mapview between default and FS.